Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Methodology

 with bilinear and linear forms

-Here, the parameter $\alpha > 0$ ensures \emph{coercivity}, $h$ denotes a local length scale, and $\theta \in \{-1, 1\}$ determines the formulation type: $\theta = -1$ corresponds to the \emph{skew-symmetric} variant (penalty-free for the Poisson problem with $\alpha = 0$~\cite{burman2012penalty,hu2018skew}), while $\theta = 1$ corresponds to the standard \emph{symmetric} variant.
-Nitsche’s method thus furnishes a unified, formulation‐consistent way to impose Dirichlet conditions for both boundary‐fitted and immersed meshes and will be employed throughout the present work.
+Here, $\alpha > 0$ is chosen sufficiently large to ensure coercivity of the symmetric formulation, $h$ denotes a local length scale, and $\theta \in \{-1,1\}$ determines the formulation type: $\theta = -1$ corresponds to the skew-symmetric variant (penalty-free for the Poisson problem with $\alpha = 0$~\cite{burman2012penalty,hu2018skew}), while $\theta = 1$ corresponds to the symmetric variant.
+Nitsche’s method provides a consistent framework for the weak imposition of Dirichlet conditions on both boundary-fitted and immersed meshes and will be employed throughout this work.